Skip to Main Content

 • Encircle.
 An app designed to inventory home belongings, Encircle’s intuitive, photo-based interface can also be used to quickly and accurately take a visual inventory for a small business.
 Both mobile and desktop accessible, data can be exported to PDF or Excel.
 The home inventory app is free on the App Store and Google Play.

-The quickest way to create an office inventory isn't be using an app or spreadsheet.
-Simply taking a walk-through video of your practice can be an efficient way to document it's contents.
+The quickest way to create an office inventory isn't by using an app or spreadsheet.
+Simply taking a walk-through video of your practice can be an efficient way to document its contents.
 While it may not have the robust detail of other digital documentation options, risk management analysts agree that some documentation is better than none.
 If all you have time for now is a video of your practice, that will suffice until you have the capacity to do more.

 Finding Resources and Support